Tokyo DisneySea

 Tokyo DisneySea is like candy for the eyes.
 No rock or tile is here without a reason; Imagineers have thought about every element at least a hundred times.
 As a result, the scenery should also be considered as a top attraction.
 My tip while visiting Tokyo DisneySea: take a moment to admire the views, enjoy the atmosphere and listen to the music.
 The park is full of fantastic details, unparalleled beauty and subtle Disney references.
 Indulge yourself in the magic.

 Of course, I understand that rides form the backbone of a theme park.
 So how about a visit to Tower of Terror?
 In Europe, this attraction automatically reminds us of Hollywood and The Twilight Zone.
 DisneySea, however, got a completely different story line about Harrison Hightower II (an arrogant hotel owner) and Shiriki Utundu (a cursed idol).
 Their story is told in the ride’s pre-show, which is one of the most convincing I’ve ever seen.
 Even without understanding the Japanese narration, it’s a true visual masterpiece.
 The best thing about the pre-show is an almost inexplicable special effect concerning the Shiriki Utundu statue.
-It all contributes to an amazing atmosphere (the very best of all Tower of Terror rides, imho) but the actual elevator ride turns out to be quite lame, compared to the other versions.
+It all contributes to an amazing atmosphere (the very best of all Tower of Terror rides, in my opinion) but the actual elevator ride turns out to be quite tame, compared to the other versions.
 The free fall part is relatively short and it doesn’t feel intense at all.

 As you might expect at DisneySea, water is never too far away.
 There are quite a few ships docked at New York Harbor and the most iconic of them is the S.S.
 Columbia.
-This is probably one of the craziest ideas Disney Imagineers ever developed: building a Titanic copy and integrating an upscale restaurant and a cocktail lounge in it.
+This is probably one of the craziest ideas Disney Imagineers ever developed: building a Titanic-like ship and integrating an upscale restaurant and a cocktail lounge in it.
 S.S.
 Columbia is pure decadence, but exactly these kinds of splurges transform DisneySea into a world of superlatives.
 Be sure to pop in for a lunch at the S.S.
 Columbia Dining Room or a cocktail at the Teddy Roosevelt Lounge.
 Theme parks with a cocktail bar always steal my heart.

 ENTERTAINMENT

 The Japanese love entertainment.
 Tokyo Disney Resort is well aware of that, so they filled both parks with great shows.
 Big Band Beat is the largest stage show at DisneySea and it’s well worth a visit.
 However, the most memorable shows take place on Mediterranean Lagoon near the park entrance.
-During our trips, we were able to attend The Legend of Mythica and Fantasmic, two amazing performances.
-Both shows have closed for good, but I’m sure that Tokyo DisneySea is working on replacements.
+During our last trip, we were able to attend Believe!
+Sea of Dreams and this turned out to be a breathtaking performance.
+Thanks to its abundance of characters, recognisable Disney songs and great pyrotechnics, it actually felt like modern-day version of Fantasmic.
+Most of the dialogue and songs are in Japanese, but this didn’t bother me at all.

 BEAT THE CROWDS